mcskinner/rust-rt/README.md

 - Constructor functions outside of the impl.
 First up is to move `color` to `Color::new`.
 - How to wrap types / use the newtype pattern.
 I think newtype is probably what I wanted, but didn't grok the `.0` syntax for accessing the wrapped variable.
 - Importing functions inside the test submodule, which Copilot just did.
 This makes a lot of sense, probably a bunch I can port there.
+- Some handy constants, like `Color::WHITE` or `Tuple::ORIGIN`
+- Organize within-crate imports to make `use crate::` style the path of least resistance